Back to news

 Use the article as a decision prompt

 Summarise this AI Kick Start article for an Australian business owner.
-Focus on the useful decision, the risks, and the first practical next step: The AI Agent Startup Funding Landscape: Where the Money Is Going in 2026
+Focus on the useful decision, the risks, and the first practical next step: AI Agent Startups: Where the Money Is Going in 2026

 Turn this into a practical roadmap.